-What a Phonics Lesson at The Batt School Looks Like
+What a Phonics Lesson Looks Like

 Introduction

 Alphabet song to be used as and when throughout the week but not necessarily as part of the introduction of the phonics lesson.

 Revisit

 The revisit part of the lesson may include quick fire practice of flashcards of previously taught grapheme-phoneme correspondences and reading words that contain known GPCs as well as irregular words and air writing for recall of known GPCs.